singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 As you can see, it's easy to install plugins and even Metalsmith itself is a plugin.

-Using the `npm ls` command it's possible to see the dependency tree so far, with metalsmith and metalsmith-markdown.
+Using the `npm ls` command it's possible to see the dependency tree.

 #### 5. Create build file
 To build our site with these plugins, we need to define an output folder and run a script.
 We're using a simple javascript for this and we've aptly named this script build.js (since every time we run it, it will build the site).